nasifimtiazohi/TrelloTaskTrackerBot/Instructions for Acceptance Test.md

 1. In absence of adequate information for any user, it will add penalties(minimal) for inactivity to his/her score in the leaderboard.

 ### Usage instructions
-1. TAs can set up different cards with different due time and difficulty labels.
+1. TAs can set up different cards with different due time and difficulty labels. ([Demo Board](https://trello.com/b/5LYE5kJE))
 2. Invoke usecase2 by typing "@taskbot show leaderboard" and "@taskbot show targets board" in the slack taskbot channel.

 ## Instruction for Usecase 3